d2l-ai/d2l-en/chapter_recurrent-modern/seq2seq.md

 ```

 In the end,
-we use the trained RNN encoder-decoder
+we use the trained RNN encoder--decoder
 to [**translate a few English sentences into French**]
 and compute the BLEU of the results.